How To Enable Debugging In WordPress

 Checkout: 8 Useful Tips for WordPress Security

-What is the difference between Testing and Debugging?
+What are the differences between Testing and Debugging?

 Wrap Up